haam-community/haam-community.github.io/projects/haam_summer_school.md

 At the end of each day we will host a round table, where attendees will have the opportunity to ask specific questions about their own datasets or to discuss any topics in more detail.

-We aim to approach gender parity amongst the instructors as much as possible, with five female and six male instructors invited, affiliated to institutions across Europe, the USA, and Turkey and representing a wide variety of career stages (PhD students, postdocs and group leaders).
-At the time of submission of this proposal we have gotten confirmation from six instructors: James Fellows Yates, Selina Carlhoff, Harald Ringbauer, Stephan Schiffels, Robert Maier and Sevval Akturk.
+We aim to approach gender parity amongst the instructors as much as possible, with five female and five male instructors invited, affiliated to institutions across Europe, the USA, and Turkey and representing a wide variety of career stages (PhD students, postdocs and group leaders).
+At the time of submission of this proposal we have gotten confirmation from seven instructors: James Fellows Yates, Selina Carlhoff, Harald Ringbauer, Stephan Schiffels, Robert Maier and Sevval Akturk.

 Dates: June/July 2024 (TBC!)